stanwood/framework-arch-android/README.md

 # stanwood Architecture Utilities (Android)

-A set of libraries containing homegrown architecture related utility classes.
+A set of libraries containing homegrown architecture related utility classes as well as stanwood's general architecture guidelines.

 ## Import

 The stanwood Architecture Utilities are hosted on JitPack.
 Therefore you can simply import them by adding

 ```groovy
 allprojects {